 Now, just like lots of PhDs, lots of writers make lousy teachers.
 They seek teaching jobs because of the income, because our culture does not support artists, and because they can’t think of anything else to do.
 Plenty of them would be doing everybody a big favor if they’d just become veterinarians or landscape gardeners or sell popcorn at the movies.
 But some of us are also real teachers.
 I know a novelist who can manhandle a student and a manuscript until that student is a writer and that manuscript is a story.
 I know a poet who can listen and then alight on the poem with the right question, on the exact right word, that turns the student into a thinking, listening writer herself.

 As for me, what I am really good for is teaching literature.
-I started knowing it at the YMCA, and then in the days that I taught a couple of courses to undergraduates at Barnard, and then in the stint I had of three years at Amherst College as a visiting writer.
+I started knowing it at the Y, and then in the days that I taught a couple of courses to undergraduates at Barnard, and then in the stint I had of three years at Amherst College as a visiting writer.
 Although there has been less time for dawdling in cafes than one might have hoped, I discovered that, after all, I like the life of academia for the same reason I liked it as a college student: I am learning all the time.
 I now teach literature at Bennington College, where there is a longstanding tradition, since the school’s founding in the 1930s, of John Dewey’s ideal of the “teacher practitioner,” and where all of my colleagues in literature are also (nonacademic) writers, and few if any of us have PhDs.